Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

 The good accuracy and precision found on $\Omega_{\text{M}}$ (5-7\%) and $\sigma_8$ (3-5\%) with SC-SAM stellar mass-selected clustering are quite encouraging.
 First, we reach accuracy comparable to the dark matter only clustering (5\% on $\Omega_{\text{M}}$, 3-4\% on $\sigma_8$), even with the introduction of an astrophysical model.
 Secondly, it is heartening to see that though this neural network was trained on simulations with a broad range of feedback from the SAM baryonic prescriptions, and was asked to constrain all 5 parameters at once, it is still able to obtain robust cosmological constraints and focus on their strong influence on clustering.

 Of the basic galaxy properties we select by, stellar mass tends to give slightly better constraints across the board.
 This is expected, as dark matter halo mass clustering would be expected to give the best constraints, and stellar mass tracks halo mass the most closely of the selections we probe.
-SFR provides good constraints on $\Omega_{\text{M}}$, but interestingly much worse constraints on $\sigma_8$, even obtaining no constraint at the strongest selection of SFR $> 1.25$ M$_{\odot}$ yr$^{-1}$ with $\mathcal{N}=0.001\ h^{3}$ cMpc$^{-3}$.
-Specific SFR shows good constraints on both cosmological parameters, benefiting from the simple combination of stellar mass and star formation.
+SFR provides good constraints on $\Omega_{\text{M}}$, but interestingly much worse constraints on $\sigma_8$, even obtaining \textit{no} constraint at the strongest SFR selection at the lower density. sSFR shows good constraints on both cosmological parameters, likely benefiting from the simple combination of stellar mass and star formation.